 Here’s how you do it.

 - The first step is obviously to determine what you’d like to test.
 Are you testing the content of your landing page?
-The venue of your advertising?
-The title of your landing page or a call-to-action button?
+The platform of your ad?
+The title of your landing page or a call to action button?
 Use your existing page as your control page.
 Then…

 - Create variables.
 Play around with the components of your landing page until you find a cohesive alternative to the control.